shehabosama/ShehabAssistantLibrary/README.md

     }
 ```

-second thing you need add this line to import the library in your code in dependencies
+Second thing you need add this line to import the library in your code in dependencies

 ```
  dependencies {